We are in a transition, within the transition. What I mean by that is we are part way through Fall and yet not quite at winter.

 Here are a few things to keep in mind and set intentions around for the remainder of Fall.

-This time of year is a great time for rest and reflection.
+This time of year is a great time for rest and nest!

 Fall is the time to let go of unneeded energies from your life.
 This could be relationships or friendships or habits that are no longer serving you.
 This is a time to let them go.